Skip links

 • FDA-approved gaskets and seals

-Each component undergoes rigorous design and testing to meet hygiene regulations from EHEDG, 3-A Sanitary Standards, FDA, and ISO 14159.
+Each component undergoes rigorous design and testing to meet hygiene regulations from EHEDG, FDA, and ISO 14159.
 Certification ensures that components resist contamination, are easy to clean, and do not deteriorate under chemical or thermal exposure.

 Avoiding Contamination: Design Features that Matter